-Hailed by the Boston Musical Intelligencer as a "miraculous...nuanced singer," Thomas West is a creative artist and entrepreneur whose work expands everything from brand new opera to cross-discipline collaboration.
-Upcoming projects include the inaugural tour of his newly formed cross-disciplinary group: Collaborative Arts Ensemble, and his role debut as the Astrologer in Britten's The Burning Fiery Furnace at The Juilliard School.
-Most recently, West portrayed the title role of Billy Bigelow in Rodgers and Hammerstein's Carousel, in a new production conceived by Brooklyn based director John Giampietro at The Chautauqua Institution.
+West’s 2017-2018 season brought about his role debut as the Astrologer in Britten's The Burning Fiery Furnace at The Juilliard School.
+In April 2018, he wrote and produced Rhizome: A Theatrical Recital which featured 23 artists across three different disciplines (actors, dancers, musicians), and was presented at The Juilliard School to great acclaim.
+West also portrayed the title role of Billy Bigelow in Rodgers and Hammerstein's Carousel, in a new production conceived by Brooklyn based director John Giampietro at The Chautauqua Institution.

-he 2015-16 season brought about performances of Papageno in Mozart's Die Zauberflöte at the Chautuauqua Institution in Chautauqua, NY.
+The 2015-16 season brought about performances of Papageno in Mozart's Die Zauberflöte at the Chautuauqua Institution in Chautauqua, NY.
 He also made his New York City recital debut at The National Opera Center with pianist Matthew Stephens.
 Other season highlights included performances with the New York Festival of Song, singing the role of Count Valerio in a concert production of The Voice of Ariadne by Thea Musgrave at Barnard College, and singing the U.S. Premiere of Dame Ethel Smyth's The Prison with Conductor Mark Shapiro and Cantori New York.
 In the summer of 2015, he was one of thirty-two young artists at Seagle Music Colony in Schroon Lake NY, where he made his role debut as Rapunzel's Prince in Sondheim's Into the Woods.

 In 2014, West was named a 2014 National YoungArts Finalist and would later be honored by President Barack Obama as a 2014 Presidential Scholar in the Arts.
 As a Presidential Scholar, West was a featured performer in a program entitled A Salute to the 2014 Presidential Scholars, directed by award-winning director Bill T. Jones and performed at the John F. Kennedy Performing Arts Center in Washington D.C.